Scar tissue

 What does scar tissue feel like?

-Can scars/scar tissue be removed?
+Can scar tissue be removed?

 Why do you get scars after pimples/acne?

-Should I use sunscreen on my scar(s)?
+Should I use sunscreen on my scar/my scars?

-How to treat internal scar tissue?
+How do you treat internal scar tissue?

 Does scar tissue cause pain?

-Morning routine – sequence and use
+Morning Routine – Order and Usage

 1. Raz Skincare C – Vitamin

-Evening routine – sequence and use
+Evening routine – sequence and usage

 1. Raz Skincare C – Vitamin

-2. Raz Skincare E – Vitamin
+2. Raz Skincare E-Vitamin

 3. Raz Skincare Repair